comegrant/dbt_docs_test/projects/preselector/README.md

 If any customers have any issues in production, then startup the `debug` app, again through `docker compose`.
 This will find the generation request that the customer had, and try to reproduce the results as closely as possible.
 There is a posibility of data drift, so a 1:1 recreation is probably not possible.

+### Logging
+All of the logs can be found in `DataDog`.
+Here can we filter on the company worker, the environment, and get some insights into the performance and when something errored.

 ## Cost of Food
 There is a app to measure Cost of Food as well.
 This can be started with `docker compose cof-app`.